peopledoc/django-readonly-field/docs/usage.rst

 Django won't try to write those fields.
 Consequence is that your Database **must** be ok with Django not writing those fields.
-They should either be nullable or have a database default or be filled by a trigger, otherwise you will get in ``IntegrityError``.
+They should either be nullable or have a database default or be filled by a trigger, otherwise you will get an ``IntegrityError``.

-Don't forget that Django model field defaults don't become Database defaults.
+Don't forget that Django model field defaults won't become database defaults.
 You might have to write an SQL migration for this.